beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 layout: main
 section: blog
 ---
 Software has bugs.
-There are little bugs--the [beets release notes][relnotes] are saturated with them.
-And then there are the monstrous, enormous bugs--the kind that follow you from version to version, from year to year.
+There are little bugs: the [beets release notes][relnotes] are saturated with them.
+And then there are the monstrous, enormous bugs: the kind that follow you from version to version, from year to year.

 [relnotes]: http://readthedocs.org/docs/beets/-/changelog.html